Trish Higgins has over 30 years experience as a labor and employment law litigator, investigator, advisor, and trainer.

 Trish also counsels employers on all aspects of the employment relationship, including hiring, wage-and-hour issues, reasonable accommodations and leaves of absence, performance management, terminations, and responding to employee complaints.
-Clients ranging from Fortune 100 companies to small start-ups rely on Trish to provide practical advice based on each client’s particular business needs and objectives.
-Trish is also an engaging facilitator who has trained hundreds of managers, employees, and elected officials on how to maintain a respectful workplace that is free of harassment, discrimination, and retaliation.
+Clients ranging from Fortune 100 companies to small start-ups rely on Trish to provide practical advice based on their particular business needs and objectives.
+An engaging facilitator, Trish has trained hundreds of managers, employees, and elected officials on maintaining a respectful workplace free of harassment, discrimination, and retaliation.

 On a pro bono basis, Trish represents survivors of human trafficking.
 She obtained a jury verdict on behalf of a human trafficking survivor, and she was awarded the Community Award by Santa Clara University for her representation of human trafficking survivors.

 J.D., University of California, Berkeley